QuakeWatch Server Manual

 checkDupFdrSourceFlag

-Configures whether the server will check
+the server will check feeder-data-source

-message-number values when
+host-name and message-number values when detecting duplicate

-handles duplicate messages.
+duplicate messages.
 See the

-'allowDuplicatesFlag' parameter description
+parameter description for more

 serverLogFileName